 I will keep my eye out for more shoes that are comfortable, good for you feet, and cute!
 Will message you if I find a pair :)

 My heel slips out of my sneaker when I have the insert in.
 Tying it tighter helps, though.
 It squeezes my toes, which hurts.
 Have you heard of Kickstarter?
 I’m seriously thinking of using it to start a company, if I could ever find a shoe designer to help!
-I’ll message you if I ever find a pair, too.posted almost 2 years ago
+I’ll message you if I ever find a pair, too.posted over 2 years ago

 @catiekat thanks for the link.
-I too have awful feet and am afraid I will have to wear special shoes soon too…I was actually just thinking if there were any cute shoes out there…I really like those…posted almost 2 years ago
+I too have awful feet and am afraid I will have to wear special shoes soon too…I was actually just thinking if there were any cute shoes out there…I really like those…posted over 2 years ago

 Make Her Feel Welcome with Chic Points